 Regular Overseas Payments

-If your decision to go with Azimo or TransferWise involves overseas money movements, you may have to consider alternatives.
-Neither company supports regular payments, as of now.
+If your decision to go with Azimo or TransferWise involves scheduled overseas money movements, you may have to consider alternatives.
+Neither company supports scheduled payments, as of now.
 However, you can use details from previous transfers to initiate new transfers.
+Some other prominent fund transfer companies that offer this feature include OFX, HiFX, World First, and Currencies Direct.

 - Is CurrencyFair’s competition up to the task?